shubhamINT/iqinsyt_backend/README.md

 ## Authentication

-### Current: API Key (Shared Secret)
+### Current: API Key (Shared Secret, Intended Contract)

-All endpoints except `/health` require an `X-API-Key` header matching the `API_KEY` environment variable.
+The intended API contract is that all endpoints except `/health` require an `X-API-Key` header matching the `API_KEY` environment variable.

 ```bash
 curl -H "X-API-Key: your-secret-key" http://localhost:8000/v1/research
 ```

+`src/core/dependencies.py` contains the validation dependency used for this flow.

+Important current-code note: the `/v1/research` route currently has that dependency commented out and injects a placeholder API key inside the handler.
+The header is still documented here because it is the intended client contract and the dependency should be restored before production use.

-The API key is hashed (SHA-256) and stored as `user_fingerprint` in the research history collection, enabling per-user tracking without storing the raw key.
+The API key value passed into the pipeline is hashed (SHA-256) and stored as `user_fingerprint` in the research history collection, enabling per-user tracking without storing the raw key.

 **Generate a strong key:**
 ```bash